plutov/pliutau.com/content/deploying-facebox-to-aws-ecs.md

 ### Container Configuration

 Set the container name and `machinebox/facebox` image, ECS will pull the one from Docker Hub.
 Machine Box team is [suggesting](https://machinebox.io/docs/setup/docker) to set at least 4GM RAM for your boxes, so we will set the memory limit as 4096.
 Facebox API is running on container port 8080, so we should expose it.
+Fargate mode doesn't allow to specify different host port for mapping, so later we're gonna to fix it in EC2 Load Balancing section.

 ![Deploying Facebox to AWS ECS](/facebox-ecs2.png)

+### Environment variables

 When you sign up on [machinebox.io](https://machinebox.io) you will get a MB_KEY, which you should set as environment variable in `Advanced container configuration` section.

+Also as our Facebox will be accessible by public IP, it's better to protect it with [Basic Auth](https://machinebox.io/docs/machine-box-apis#basic-authentication), so we set `MB_BASICAUTH_USER` and `MB_BASICAUTH_PASS` environment variables.
+All requests to the box must now include the Basic Authentication HTTP header.

 ![Deploying Facebox to AWS ECS](/facebox-ecs3.png)